metaskills/holy_grail_harness/README.md

 Unlike normal [Rails Application Templates](http://guides.rubyonrails.org/rails_application_templates.html) or more modern Rails application generators like [Rails Composer](http://railsapps.github.com/rails-composer/), the HolyGrailHarness is a basic Rails application that can be considered a prototype and customized via a simple setup script.
 It is also somewhat opinionated in that it pushes what I believe are the most simple and powerful testing choices.
 It focus on using Ruby 1.9 or 2.0, MiniTest::Spec, Capybara, Poltergeist, and Konacha.
 More details on each component and what HolyGrailHarness provides are below.

+The HolyGrailHarness is perfect for any of the following

+* Bootstrapping your next Rails application.
+* Learning and promoting MiniTest::Spec
+* Modern JavaScript testing setups.
+* Teaching Rails and/or JavaScript at your next meetup.

 # Usage